 Gretna Goblin Night: A yearly Halloween Celebration in Downtown Gretna.
 Come enjoy an alternative to trick-or-treating in your neighborhood.
 Contact the Tourism Office at 504.363.1580 or email@example.com for more information.

 Back to the Drive-In Fall Movie Series: Usually every Saturday in October following the Gretna Heritage Festival and located at Huey P. Long Avenue on the Mississippi River.
-The City’s Parks and Recreation Department hosts family movie viewings with an inflatable screen set up alongside the Mississippi River.
-Questions regarding films and screening times should be directed to the Parks and Recreation Department at 504.363.1597 or firstname.lastname@example.org.
+The City’s Tourism Department hosts family movie viewings with an inflatable screen set up alongside the Mississippi River.
+Questions regarding films and screening times should be directed to the Tourism Office at 504.363.1580 or firstname.lastname@example.org for more information.

-Gretna Food Truck Festival: A recurring Saturday evening event in the Spring and Fall.
+Gretna Food Truck Festival: A recurring Saturday evening event in the Spring.
 This event welcomes food trucks from around the Greater New Orleans Region to convene under the Market for an evening of food and entertainment.
-Contact the Parks and Recreation Department at 504.363.1597 or email@example.com for upcoming dates and more information.
+Contact the Tourism Office at 504.363.1580 or email@example.com for upcoming dates and more information.

 Ringing in the Arts: An annual winter celebration featuring local artists, live music and refreshments.
 For more information, please visit www.ringinginthearts.com or contact firstname.lastname@example.org.